Paraceratherium: Description

 Paraceratherium is one of the largest known land mammals that have ever existed, but its precise size is unclear because of the lack of complete specimens.
-Its total body length was estimated as 8.7 m from front to back by Granger and Gregory in 1936, and 7.4 m by the palaeontologist Vera Gromova in 1959, but the former estimate is now considered exaggerated.
-The weight of Paraceratherium is similar to that estimated for some extinct proboscideans like the elephant Palaeoloxodon namadicus and the mastodon "Mammut" borsoni, with the largest complete skeleton known belonging to the steppe mammoth (Mammuthus trogontherii).
+Its total body length was estimated as 8.22 m from front to back by Granger and Gregory in 1936, and 7.4 m by the palaeontologist Vera Gromova in 1959, but the former estimate is now considered exaggerated.
+The weight of Paraceratherium is similar to that estimated for some extinct proboscideans like the elephant Palaeoloxodon namadicus, the mastodon "Mammut" borsoni, or the steppe mammoth (Mammuthus trogontherii).
 Despite its roughly equivalent mass, Paraceratherium might have been taller than any proboscidean.
 Its shoulder height was estimated as 5.25 m at the shoulders by Granger and Gregory, but was later revised to 4.8 m by the palaeontologist Gregory S. Paul in 1997.
 The neck was estimated at 2 to 2.5 m long by the palaeontologists Michael P. Taylor and Mathew J. Wedel in 2013.